Pineapple Matcha (Starbucks Copycat)

 This pineapple matcha Starbucks copycat recipe tastes really similar to the real thing.
 It’s an energizing drink that’s naturally sweetened with 100% pineapple juice with a kick of ginger and topped with creamy coconut milk.
 It’s vegan and paleo and without all the preservatives, it’s actually healthy!

-I actually prefer this healthy version because I know exactly what is going into it (the same is true of my Starbucks Matcha Latte!), and I don’t even have to leave my house. 😁 If you love Starbucks pineapple matcha, I’m confident you’ll love this one just as much!
+I prefer this healthy version because I know exactly what is going into it (the same is true of my Starbucks Matcha Latte!), and I don’t even have to leave my house.
+If you love Starbucks pineapple matcha, I’m confident you’ll love this one just as much!

 And another bonus, you can make it in the blender super quickly if you don’t care if your drink is layered!
 Otherwise, you can whisk the matcha by hand to dissolve it.

 Sorry to any readers who are tired of all the matcha recipes I’ve been posting lately.
 I’m late to the bandwagon and just can’t get enough of it at the moment!
-I’ll be back later in the week with something chocolaty for Valetine’s Day. :)
+I’ll be back later in the week with something chocolaty for Valentine’s Day. :)

 What does it taste like?